w3c/wai-intro-atag/content/education.md

 If you develop or maintain an LMS, you can help your users by making your tool:

-* work well for people with diabilities
+* work well for people with disabilities
 * support the creation of accessible content
 *